Code-Institute-Submissions/BrassPhantoms/TESTING.md

 3. As a frequent visitor, I want to check the tour section of the site to see if any new shows have been scheduled.
     * A user can check this by using the navbar to go to the tour section or by scrolling down.

+## Responsiveness

+* To test the responsiveness of the site I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) on a number of devices.

+## Bugs
+* The design is responsive in most screen sizes except for a galaxy fold where the navbar covers some headings and some of the hero-image.